By-Elections

 Support for reps

-The Academic Rep Coordinator is a member of full-time SU staff who trains and supports all Academic Reps.
+The Representation & Widening Participation Project Coordinator is a member of full-time SU staff who trains and supports all Academic Reps.
 They provide individual guidance and expertise to reps, and work with the University and Faculties to ensure that academic representation is as effective as possible.

 Academic Forum